Vytautas Landsbergis

-Vytautas Landsbergis ([ˈvʲîːtɐʊtɐs ˈɫɐ̂ˑnʲdzʲbʲɛrʲɡʲɪs]; born 18 October 1932) is a Lithuanian politician and former Member of the European Parliament.
+Vytautas Landsbergis ([ˈvʲîːtɐʊtɐs ˈɫɐ̂ˑnʲdzʲbʲɛrʲɡʲɪs]; born 18 October 1932) is a Lithuanian politician, musicologist and former Member of the European Parliament.
 He was the first Speaker of Reconstituent Seimas of Lithuania after its independence declaration from the Soviet Union.
 He has written 20 books on a variety of topics, including a biography of Mikalojus Konstantinas Čiurlionis, as well as works on politics and music.
 He is a founding signatory of the Prague Declaration, and a member of the international advisory council of the Victims of Communism Memorial Foundation.

 Biography

-Vytautas Landsbergis was born in Kaunas, Lithuania.
+Vytautas Landsbergis, a member of an old German Landsberg family, was born in Kaunas, Lithuania.
 His father was the architect Vytautas Landsbergis-Žemkalnis.
+His mother, ophthalmologist Dr. Ona Jablonskytė-Landsbergienė, assisted her sister's family in sheltering a Jewish child, Avivit Kissin, from the Holocaust.
+She brought Kissin to her sister's home and produced a forged birth certificate with a Lithuanian for Kissin.
+Her sister and brother-in-law were named Righteous Among the Nations.
+Jablonskytė-Landsbergienė was also named as Righteous Among the Nations for her efforts to help hide a 16-year old Jewish girl named Bella Gurvich (later Rozenberg).

-His mother, ophthalmologist Dr. Ona Jablonskytė-Landsbergienė, in 1944 sheltered a Jewish teenager in the family home, for which she was awarded the title of a Righteous Among the Nations by Israel.
-In 1952 he placed third in the Lithuanian chess championship, after Ratmir Kholmov and Vladas Mikėnas.
+In 1952, he placed third in the Lithuanian chess championship, after Ratmir Kholmov and Vladas Mikėnas.
 In 1955, he graduated from the Lithuanian Conservatory of Music (now Lithuanian Academy of Music and Theatre).
 In 1969, he wrote his thesis for his PhD degree.
 In 1978, he became a professor at the Lithuanian Conservatory.
 From 1978 to 1990, he was a professor at both the Lithuanian Conservatory and the Vilnius Pedagogical University.
 In 1994, he wrote a thesis for his doctor habilitus degree.